 Failing to reconcile a business bank account can lead to several negative outcomes, each with significant repercussions for the financial health and operational integrity of the business.
 The following are some of the key consequences:

-- Inaccurate Financial Statements:
+- Inaccurate Financial Statements

 - Explanation: Without regular reconciliation, discrepancies between the bank’s records and the business’s accounting records typically leads to inaccurate financial statements.